-- All DSLs, Deputy/Alternate DSLs and named safeguarding governors will attend specialised training appropriate for their positions, which will be updated at least every two years (records of this training will be kept by the trust safeguarding lead). - All new staff, teaching and support, paid and volunteers, will receive up to date safeguarding training that is endorsed by the local safeguarding children board (LSCB)/three safeguarding partners.
+- All DSLs, Deputy/Alternate DSLs and named safeguarding governors will attend specialised training appropriate for their positions, which will be updated at least every two years (records of this training will be kept by the trust safeguarding lead). - All new staff, teaching and support, paid and volunteers, will receive up to date safeguarding training that is endorsed by the three local safeguarding partners.
 A log of staff safeguarding training is kept by the DSL.
-On their first day, as part of their induction, all new staff will receive a copy of this policy and the trust's staff code of conduct, their school's child protection procedures and behaviour policy, as well as Part 1 and Annex A of Keeping Children Safe in Education (September 2019).
+On their first day, as part of their induction, all new staff will receive a copy of this policy and the trust's staff and persons in a position of trust code of conduct, their school's child protection procedures and behaviour policy, as well as Part one and Annex A of Keeping Children Safe in Education (September 2020).
 The new staff member and the DSL will sign to evidence that the induction has been completed.
-The trust will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part 1 of Keeping Children Safe in Education (September 2019).
+The trust will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education (September 2020).
 Whenever this policy is reviewed and updated the trust will ensure that all staff receive a copy; each school will insist that staff sign a register to confirm that they have read and understood the current version.
 The DSL provides staff with regular updates, which may be via email as well as during staff meetings, PD days and through safeguarding displays.
-In addition, all staff must complete online Prevent training and copies of certificates are kept by the DSL.
+In addition, all staff must complete Prevent awareness e-learning, which should be refreshed whenever the Home Office's e-learning course is updated.
+Copies of Prevent training certificates are kept by the DSL.
 All members of staff will be advised to ensure that their behaviour or actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil.
-This is also highlighted in the staff code of conduct.
+This is also highlighted in the staff and persons in a position of trust code of conduct.